iwufan/DJTabBarController/README.md

 # DJTabBarController
-A view controller with a scrollable tabBar that has uncertain number of items.
+- A view controller with a scrollable tabBar that has uncertain number of items.
 Each item shows a specific view.

-You can click [Here](https://github.com/iwufan/DWScrollTabBarController) to get the Objective-C version of this framework.
+- Objective-C: You can click [Here](https://github.com/iwufan/DWScrollTabBarController) to get the Objective-C version of this framework.

 # Why shoud I use this framework
 - You can build a view controller with scrollable tabBar in only a few steps.<br>